googleapis/java-bigtable-hbase/bigtable-hbase-1.x-parent/bigtable-hbase-tools/README.md

 ```

 ## Schema Translation tool
-This utility tool will create tables in Cloud Bigtable based on the tables in an HBase cluster.
+This tool will create tables in Cloud Bigtable based on the tables in an HBase cluster.
 You specifiy a [name regex](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html?is-external=true)
 and it will copy column families, garbage collection rules,
 and table splits.